Whirlpool Tub | Bathtubs with Whirlpool Water Jets

-A whirlpool tub provides a deep tissue massage through water jets (often called a jacuzzi tub).
+A whirlpool tub provides a deep tissue massage through water jets.
 These water jets provide a powerful, deep, therapeutic massage to specific areas.

 Are Whirlpool Systems Clean?